How to Apply for FFMC License in India?

 - A certified document of the board resolution for undertaking money changing business.

-Procedure for FFMC License from RBI
+Procedure to apply for FFMC License from RBI

 - The applicant must submit the detailed application to the concerned regional office of the RBI along with the required documents described above.